What’s at stake

 While many factors contribute to physician burnout, the burnout epidemic is often associated with system inefficiencies, administrative burdens and increased regulation and technology requirements.

-That’s why the AMA is leading a movement to fight these system-level drivers of physician burnout and is focused on removing administrative burdens, providing real-world solutions and helping physicians rediscover the joy in health care—and it’s why reducing physician burnout is part of the AMA Recovery Plan for America’s Physicians
+That’s why the AMA is leading a movement to fight these system-level drivers of physician burnout and is focused on removing administrative burdens, providing real-world solutions and helping physicians rediscover the joy in health care—and it’s why reducing physician burnout is a top priority of how the AMA is fighting for physicians.

 The AMA has: